jung-kim/pulsar-client-typescript/README.md

 ## why <a name="why"></a> [🔝](#-table-of-contents)

-[Apach Pulsar](https://pulsar.apache.org/) does have [node client](https://github.com/apache/pulsar-client-node).
+[Apache Pulsar](https://pulsar.apache.org/) does have [node client](https://github.com/apache/pulsar-client-node).
 However it is a wrapper around CPP client and that has some complications and limitations.
-This project is to provide a more pure typescript solution that can be used more natively along with type safety for the client.
+This project is to provide a more native typescript solution that can be used more natively along with type safety for the client.

 ## install <a name="install"></a> [🔝](#-table-of-contents)